-2022/23 is the eighth year of the Council's aligned budget arrangement (Pooled Fund) with NHS South West London Integrated Care Board (ICB).
+2023/24 is the ninth year of the Council's aligned budget arrangement (Pooled Fund) with NHS South West London Integrated Care Board (ICB).
 This agreement came into force on 1 April 2015.
-The Council continues to be the host of the that the government provided additional funding for Social Care through the "Improved Better Care Fund" and this funding went to Local authorities.
+The Council continues to be the host of the Pooled Fund for the purpose of the regulations and is responsible for the Pooled Manager.
+The Executive Director, Adult Social Care and Health is the Pooled Manager and is accountable directly to the Chief Executive.
+2023/24 was the seventh year that the government provided additional funding for Social Care through the "Improved Better Care Fund" and this funding went to Local authorities.